JoseBlanca/uv_seminar/README.md

 Python is 👍
 ```

-So, we might think that installing the old version at the system level would solve our problem, but that, obviously, is not a great idea.
+So, we might think that installing the old version at the system level would solve our problem, but that is not a great idea.
-One problem is that projects that depend of modern version would not work.
+One problem is that projects that depend of modern versions of the library would not work.

 ```bash
 $ uv run --with "emoji<1.0" scripts/modern_emoji.py